 By the time the customer has formed an RFP, most of the value in the project has evaporated.
-That’s why RFPs exist – they are to ensure that the customer doesn’t pay more for something than they feel it is worth.
-However, the amount of profit that someone is willing to let you earn is based on their perception of value, risk, and reward.
-Not yours.
+That’s why RFPs exist – they ensure the customer doesn’t pay more for something than they feel it’s worth.
+However, the amount of profit someone is willing to let you earn is based on their perception of value, risk, and reward — not yours.

 We call this process, “Getting in Front of the RFP” and it focuses on establishing credibility and rapport in such a way that the customer expects a high value for what you do and seek you out before their next move.
 Sellers that use these methods to develop prospects greatly improve their negotiating position if not actually eliminate the need to negotiate at all.

-For a more in-depth exploration of how to create brand attraction, establish credibility, and learn to speak brand, Tom Stimson is sharing his webinar on the topic along with many other sales and marketing related tutorials at AV-Matters.com.
-Simple registration is required, but access is free.
+For a more in-depth exploration of how to create brand attraction, establish credibility, and learn to speak brand, see the webinar on the topic along with many other sales and marketing related tutorials at AV-Matters.com.

 Click here: How to Get In Front of the RFP